Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Eclipse.png" Align=right width=8% height=8%>

+- Double Edged Scimitar
+- 4000 Gold

-**Ever Rising Moon**: You can cast the Moonbeam spell once before you must finish a long rest.
+**Ever Rising Moon**: You can cast the _Moonbeam_ spell once before you must finish a short rest.

 **Lunar Mark**: Whenever you hit a creature with an attack with Eclipse, they gain a *Lunar Mark*.
 Whenever you deal damage to a creature with a *Lunar Mark* you deal 2d6 force damage after the attack, and gain temporary hit points equal to twice your proficiency bonus.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.

+_You get +2 to attack and damage rolls using this weapon_

 ---